Supreme Judicial Council of Pakistan: Constitutional composition

 Where the council is investigating a member of the council he is replaced by the next most senior judge.

 Current composition

 Powers

 No judge of any of the five High Courts or of the Supreme Court of Pakistan may be dismissed except by the President on the report of the Supreme Judicial Council.
 The Council may start proceedings against a judge either by its own initiative or by reference from the President of Pakistan.

-If the Council concludes that the judge is guilty of misconduct and should be removed from office they can recommend this to the President.
+If the Council concludes that the judge is guilty of misconduct and should be removed from office, it can recommend this to the President.

 A judge of a court or tribunal subordinate to a High Court may be dismissed by the High Court concerned.